simonccc/kopsrox/README.md

 - nodes - delete a node

 ## in progress
+- start on "utility" node to run minio and other things
-- make file get support > 16m
+- make file get support > 16m ( paused )

 ## problems
 - has to run on a proxmox node to run "qm import"